GRH-BCI/BCI-Beats-Forked/README.md

+# BCI Essentials Modifications
-***** As of the bci-essentials 0.2.0 release, you will need to make some modifications to the library for it to work properly.
+***** As of the bci-essentials 0.2.0 release, you will need to make some modifications to the library for it to work properly if you have gone through the codebase setup.
 1. In the file _bci_controller.py_, the current code has the following lines at the beginning of the _step_ function
      ```
         # Initialize the event marker buffer